joelyfontana/PL_Blog/BlogEntry7.md

 1. a(aa --> b)bbccc = abbbccc

-Explaination: We can reduce an *aa* in the starting condition to a *b* which results in abbbccc
+*Explaination: We can reduce an aa in the starting condition to a b which results in abbbccc*

 2. abbb(cc --> b)c = abbbbc

-Explaination: We can do the same things to the *c's* and reduce *cc* to *b*
+*Explaination: We can do the same things to the c's and reduce cc to b*

 3. a(bb --> [ ])bbc = abbc

-Explaination: bb reduces to nothing
+*Explaination: bb reduces to nothing*

 4. a(bb -->)c = ac

-Explaination: We can reduce bb to nothing once more
+*Explaination: We can reduce bb to nothing once more*

 5. ac --> aa

-Explaintion: ac reduces to aa.
+*Explaintion: ac reduces to aa.
 Check to see if this is its normal form.
-(Hint: keep going!)
+(Hint: keep going!)*

 6. aa --> b

-Explaination: aa can be reduced to b.
-A single b can not be reduced any further, so we have reached its normal form!
+*Explaination: aa can be reduced to b.
+A single b can not be reduced any further, so we have reached its normal form!*

+You may notice that there are many different ways you can do these steps.
+You can apply the rules in any order that you would like and still reach the same normal form!
+This means that the ARS system is **confluent**.
+If a system is confluent, it means that no matter how you apply the rules to the starting condition, you will always reach the same normal form.